-How is it we can do so many things God asks us to do and yet, for many, we have seemingly no clue about who He really is? i mean, we say we do, and of course we actually do to a degree, but really getting to know the person whom we say we love takes time and patience.
-Our abilities to observe and reason must change from the way we understand the world to understanding someone who is not of this world, bigger and better than anyone we can imagine.
+How is it we can do so many things God asks us to do and yet, for many, we have seemingly no clue about who God really is? i mean, we say we know who God is, and of course we actually do to a degree, but really getting to know the person whom we say we love takes time and patience.
+Our abilities to observe and , must change from the way we understand the world — to understanding someone who is not of this world, and is bigger and better than anyone we can imagine.
 Like an infinitely faceted diamond, there is so much of the Lord Himself to know about, i can’t help but think that if we actually knew Him better, our difficulties and problems would be seen with such a shift in perspective they would become insignificant to the point where we would truly be willing to endure anything to be where our lover is.

 What is that old song from back in the 50’s, “Getting To Know You”….you know the one: